Witness (1985 film): Plot

-Book slowly recovers in their care and begins to blend into the Amish community and lifestyle.
+Book recovers in their care and begins to blend into the Amish community and lifestyle.
 He and Rachel develop feelings for each other, which becomes a source of friction for Daniel Hochleitner (a neighbor who had hoped to court Rachel after her husband's death).
 Book's relationship with the Amish community deepens as they learn that he is skilled at carpentry and seems like a decent, hard-working man.
 He is invited to participate in a barn raising for a newly-married couple, gaining Hochleitner's respect.
 However, the attraction between Book and Rachel is evident and causes gossip in the tight-knit community.

 Meanwhile, Schaeffer searches for Book by contacting authorities in the Amish area.
 However, since Amish communities have no modern means of communication and little contact with the outside world, he hits repeated dead ends.

-When Book goes into town with Eli to use a payphone to call his precinct, he learns that Carter was killed in the line of duty.
-Realizing that Schaeffer was behind it, Book calls him at his home (where the call cannot be traced), chastises him for being corrupt and threatens to kill him.
-As they leave town, a group of locals harass the Amish.
-Book retaliates, breaking with the Amish tradition of non-violence.
+Book goes to Strasburg with Eli and the Hochleitner brothers to use a payphone to call his precinct, and learns that Carter was killed in the line of duty.
+Realizing that Schaeffer was behind it, Book calls him at his home (where the call cannot be traced), excoriates him for being corrupt and threatens to kill him.
+As they leave town, a group of tourists harass the Amish.
+Book retaliates, breaking with the Amish tradition of non-violence and upsetting Eli.
 The assault is reported to the local police, and word eventually gets back to Schaeffer.

-Upset with Book over the assault, Eli orders him to leave.
+After returning from Strasburg, Eli tells Rachel that Book is due to leave early the next morning.
 Rachel approaches Book in a field, where they passionately embrace, finally acting on their feelings.
-Soon after this, Schaeffer, McFee and another corrupt cop, Sergeant Leon "Fergie" Ferguson, arrive at the Lapp farm and take Rachel and Eli hostage.
-Eli manages to alert Book, and Book tells Samuel to hide at Hochleitner's farm.
+The following morning, Schaeffer, McFee and their accomplice Sergeant Leon "Fergie" Ferguson arrive at the Lapp farm and take Rachel and Eli hostage.
+Eli manages to alert Book, who tells Samuel to hide at Hochleitner's farm.
 Book tricks Fergie into the corn silo and suffocates him under tons of corn, then uses Fergie's shotgun to kill McFee.
 Schaeffer holds Rachel and Eli at gunpoint, but Samuel secretly comes back to ring the Lapp farm's bell.
 Book confronts Schaeffer, who threatens to kill Rachel, but the bell has alerted and summoned all of the neighbors.
 With so many witnesses present, Schaeffer surrenders and is later arrested.

 With Rachel and Samuel no longer in danger, Book departs for Philadelphia, bidding farewell.
-Before he drives off, Eli wishes Book well by saying, "You be careful out there among them English.”
+Before he drives off, Eli wishes Book well by saying, "You be careful out there among them English (Note: The exonym often used by the Amish to refer to outsiders),” indicating acceptance as a member of their community.